• Skip to primary navigation

 A spoon drizzling salted caramel sauce into a jar.

 This salted caramel sauce is sweet, thick, buttery, and comes together in 15 minutes with just 5 basic ingredients!
 It tastes incredible on everything.
-Drizzle on vanilla cupcakes, in between chocolate cake layers, in your coffee, or on top of peach crisp.
+Drizzle on vanilla cupcakes, on top of a salted caramel chocolate cake, in your coffee, or on top of peach crisp or a peaches and cream cake.
 It also makes a great holiday gift.

 Making caramel at home can seem a little intimidating at first, but I promise it's so easy!
 All you have to do is melt down sugar until it caramelizes, add room temperature butter and heavy whipping cream, and stir, stir, stir.